In New South Wales, the law treats all firearms offences extremely seriously.

 Given the variety of licence types and standards required for those licenses, we strongly advise all firearms owners to log on to the “Police Firearms Storage” web site and become familiar with what is required in order to comply with the law.

-- safes not being of the correct quality and size for the firearm, noting old file style lockers are not appropriate
+- ensure your safe is of the correct quality and size for the firearm, noting old file style lockers are not appropriate;

-- the safe not being correctly bolted to the floor.
+- ensure your safe is correctly bolted to the floor.
 The Police will generally rock the safe as one of their first tests on inspection;

-- when responsible firearms owners are tired when they come back from a hunting or shooting trip and become complacent in relation to the storing of ammunition and the firearm, and/or the locks on the safe; and
+- do not come back from a hunting or shooting trip and become complacent in relation to the storing of ammunition and the firearm, and/or the locks on the safe; and

-- allowing others access to your safe and/or storing on a friends property (the owner is liable if incorrectly stored).
+- do not allow others access to your safe and/or incorrectly store your firearms on a friends property (the owner is liable if incorrectly stored).

 Firearms owners must remain diligent at all time when it comes to the storage of their firearms.
 If unsure, contact the police and ask for a preliminary inspection prior to storing your firearms.

 If you have found yourself in breach of this law, please get legal advice immediately in relation to how you can reduce liability and/or potentially save your firearms license.
 Our criminal lawyers operate 24/7, 365 days a year and we offer a free first consultation.